JunhaoSong/cuseistut/source/dd_loc/index.rst

 Summary
 --------

-In this tutorial, we first demonstrated the influence of velocity misfit and **Station delay**\ ’s influence on earthquake location results.
+In this tutorial, we first demonstrate the influence of velocity misfit and **Station delay**\ ’s influence on earthquake location results.

-We then introduce the double-difference method, which theoritical diminish the station delay and limit the influence of veloctity misfit.
-During processing, we: \* Set up the data kernel **G** and calculate the double difference array **dtdt** \* Add damping to the data kernel to make is stable (*determinant not be zero*) \* Use **conditon number** and use it to guide the selection of damping factor \* Comparison shows **double-difference** location lead to location with **better performance**
+We then introduce the double-difference method, which theoretically diminishes the station delay effect and limits the influence of velocity misfit.
+During processing, we: \* Set up the data kernel **G** and calculate the double difference array **dtdt** \* Add damping to the data kernel to make it stable (*determinant not be zero*) \* Use **conditon number** to guide the selection of damping factor \* Comparison shows **double-difference** location leads to location with **better performance**

 .. note::

- | we use one-layer velocity model for its convenience in find the ray partial derivatives.
+ | we use one-layer velocity model for the convenience in finding the ray partial derivatives.

 Homework
 *********

-1. In the demo example, event origin time is not fully recovered?
-Could you explain why?(10 points)
+1. In the demo example, is event origin time fully recovered?
+Could you please explain the reason?(10 points)
-2. Note we added negative symbol to partial derivatives of the event 2 in struct the data kernel, do you know why?
+2. Note we add negative symbol to partial derivatives of the event 2 in structing the data kernel, do you know why?
 (10 points)
-3. In calculate the variance(**var**), it is written ``var = e2/(dtdt_damp.shape[0]-event_number * event_parameters)``, do you know why variance is different from square error here?
+3. In calculating the variance(**var**), it is written ``var = e2/(dtdt_damp.shape[0]-event_number * event_parameters)``, do you know why variance is different from square error here?
 (10 points)
-4. Add one more event hyc_true3 = (0.2,8.1,1) (x,z,t) and prepare for inversion, set up suitable damping factor so that conditon number in the range 40-100.(80 points)
+4. Add one more event hyc_true3 = (0.2,8.1,1) (x,z,t) and prepare for inversion, set up suitable damping factor so that condition number is in the range 40-100.(80 points)
    -  Show the absolute location result of the newly added event and its uncertainty.
 (20 points)
    -  Show your data kernel G for Double-Difference inversion and its determinant.
 (20 points)
    -  Show your Double-Difference inversion result and its uncertainty, how many iterations you used?
 (20 points)
-   -  Did your results closer to true earthquake locations?
+   -  Did your results get closer to true earthquake locations?
 Make a plot and show (20 points) #### Hint The dimension of :math:`m` should be :math:`9 \times 1`

       .. math::